 1927 Studios with the Royal Philharmonic Orchestra bring Messiaen’s Turangalîla: Infinite Love to Southbank Centre

 Conducted by Vasily Petrenko, the Royal Philharmonic Orchestra perform Turangalîla: Infinite Love as part of the Southbank’s Multitudes Festival, 80 years after its premiere.
-Turn the dial up to 11 for a performance of Messiaen’s cosmic symphony, with animations from 1927 Studios.
+Turn the dial up to 11 for a performance of Messiaen’s cosmic symphony, with a film from 1927 Studios.

 Imagine a huge orchestra, a world-class pianist and a vintage electronic instrument straight out of science fiction, and you’re still not even halfway to imagining Messiaen’s mind-boggling Turangalîla-Symphonie.